jdoerfert/llvm-project/openmp/docs/remarks/OptimizationRemarks.rst

 modify the linkage and thereby help optimization with a `static` or `__attribute__((internal))` function annotation.
 If changing the linkage is impossible, e.g., because there are outside callers on the host, one can split the function into an external visible interface which is not compiled for the target and an internal implementation which is compiled for the target and should be called from within the target region.
+Finally,  we provide an assumption for the target side which can be spelled either as `__attribute__((assume("omp_no_external_caller_in_target_region")))` or as OpenMP assumption, i.a., `#pragma omp begin assume ext_no_external_caller_in_target_region`.
+The assumption effectively allows the compiler to assume no caller outside the current translation unit will call the function from a target region, hence the function is not called from outside translation units on the device.